-When I ask Fretz for the inspiration behind his contributions to the menu, which includes a dessert of brioche donuts with a brown butter icing, he responds: "Brown butter has a petrol-y flavor and nasal profile, just like the terpenes in the Blue Dream that was paired with it."
-He was told that the first joint of the night was tropical and fruity, thus the passionfruit in his shrimp skewer and yuzu in his scallop appetizer.
+When I ask Fretz for the inspiration behind his contributions to the menu, which includes a dessert of brioche doughnuts with a brown butter icing, he responds: "Brown butter has a petrol-y flavour and nasal profile, just like the terpenes in the Blue Dream that was paired with it."
+He was told that the first joint of the night was tropical and fruity, thus the passionfruit in his shrimp skewer and yuzu in his scallop appetiser.

 By participating in a weed-based dinner party of this size, Fretz and Oh—along with Oh's business partner Stephane Bombet of Bombet Hospitality Group, who was also present in the dinner—are ahead of the weed curve, anticipating the mainstreaming of a cultural phenomenon that will surely follow if the measure passes in November.

 Because of the current legal status of cannabis in California, all of the invitees to this dinner had to prove that they had been prescribed medical marijuana.
 Nonetheless, neither Fretz nor Oh thought twice about negative connotations with cannabis.
 "Being associated with weed as a professional is not a stigma for me in any way, shape, or form," Fretz says.